brittni-and-the-polar-bear/generative-art-library/docs/palettes/add-new-palette.md

 The directory of the color file will be `/src/main/color/palette/palettes/<category>`.
 Each nested category will be its own directory (e.g. `holiday/christmas`).

-The filename of the palette file will be the name of the palette with all lowercase letters.
+The filename of the palette file will be the name of the palette with all lowercase letters, followed by `-palette`.
 Separate words using a dash (`-`) character.

 If there is already a file with that name, a palette with that name already exists in the library.
 Verify that the palette does not already exist in the library, and use a new name for the new palette if it does not exist.

-**Example:** `/src/main/color/palette/palettes/miscellaneous/brittni.ts`
+**Example:** `/src/main/color/palette/palettes/miscellaneous/brittni-palette.ts`

 [Table of Contents](#table-of-contents)

 # Step 4: Create the `Palette` Object

+The object name of the palette should have all capital letters and end with `_PALETTE`.

+**Example:** `BRITTNI_PALETTE`

 ## Step 4, Part A: Set Palette Name